tyrichardson/listings-for-sale-and-rent/README.md

+REAL ESTATE LISTINGS

-# Weekend Challenge 4 - Angular, Node, Express & SQL
+Tech to use: Angular, Node, Express & SQL

-Welcome to weekend challenge 4!
-This weekend, you will take on the role of an application developer for a real estate company.
-You will be working with data that we will be providing to you.
-After importing the data (instructions below), you will find information for properties that are either for "rent" or for "sale".
+Properties are either for "rent" or for "sale".

-You job is to get this data onto the DOM.
-Use client side routing (`angular-route`) to display the rentals on one view and listings for purchase on another view.
-There should be two navigation links on the page allowing the user to switch between the two views.
-Optionally, bring AngularJS Material for styling the page.
+Goal:use client side routing (`angular-route`) to display the rentals on one view and listings for purchase on another view.

-> NOTE: Deploying to Heroku is **not** required for this assignment.
-We will cover deployment with SQL next week.
+Requires two navigation links on the page allowing the user to switch between the two views.

 ## Project Requirements